thin-edge/thin-edge.io/docs/src/start/getting-started.md

 ---
-title: A tour of thin-edge
+title: A tour of thin-edge.io
 tags: [Getting Started, Cumulocity]
 sidebar_position: 1
 ---

-# Getting started with thin-edge.io on a Raspberry Pi

 After following this tutorial you will have an overview of the installation and configuration of %%te%%.
 As an example, a Raspberry Pi is used.
 This tutorial explains in small steps to reach the goal of sending data to Cumulocity IoT and performing some additional device management tasks.